slowernews/wisdom-tldr/README.md

 > *'Be the person your dog think you are.'*

+<a id="on-trust-and-integrity"></a>Trust, not money, is the currency of business and life.
+So keep your integrity.
-Keep your integrity.
-It's the only way to be respected.
+It's the only way to build a reputation and be respected.
+Disappointment destroys it.

 > *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

-> *'My independence is my legacy.' -- Bagão Felix*
+> *'So much depends on reputation – guard it with your life.' -- Robert Greene (5th law of power)*

+> *'It takes 20 years to build a reputation and five minutes to ruin it.
+If you think about that, you’ll do things differently.' -- Warren Buffett*

+> *'Seek respect, not attention.
+It lasts longer.'*

 Be your best self.